Danvil/edvstools/README.md

 ## URI format

-Most edvs tools use a URI to indicate how the edvs device/file should be opened.
-The URI has the basic format `LINK?OPT1=VAL1&OPT2=VAL2&...&OPTn=VALn`
+Most edvs tools use an [URI](http://en.wikipedia.org/wiki/URI_scheme) to indicate how the edvs device/file should be opened.
+An edvs URI has the format `LINK?OPT1=VAL1&OPT2=VAL2&...&OPTn=VALn`.
+Key/value pairs after the `?` are optional.
-There are tree URI types -- serial port, file, network -- explained in the following.
+There are tree edvs URI types -- serial port, file, network -- explained in the following.

 **Important note:** The `&` character needs to be escaped as `\&` when entered at a linux terminal.
 So you have to type